-Along with retinol, vitamin C has long been heralded by dermatologists as a gold standard of beauty ingredients.
-But you probably already knew that, because research has consistently re-affirmed what we’ve known for years: that vitamin C can help diminish dark spots, brighten complexions, and drum up collagen production when it travels to layers of the dermis.
-For the most part, we also know that “our skin does not produce vitamin C, therefore it is very important to supplement it in topical skin care,” notes Jeannette Graf, MD, a New York-based dermatologist.
+Along with retinol, vitamin C has long been heralded by dermatologists as the gold standard of beauty ingredients.
+As you may already know, vitamin C can help diminish dark spots, brighten complexions, and boost collagen production.
+You also might know that our skin does not produce vitamin C naturally, making it even more important to supplement it in topical skin care, notes Jeannette Graf, MD, a New York-based dermatologist.

 The good news?
 Scientists and cosmetic chemists have been working to overcome these obstacles for years.
 And the latest vitamin C-based skin care is some of the best to market yet.
 Among such solutions?
 Water-free formulations, a favorite of Dr. Graf’s.
 “A water-free system helps ensure the long-term stability of topical vitamin C," she says.

-Also in the mix: cold-pressing techniques which eschew typical heat methods used to extract ingredients and result in better stabilization; powder and pearl encapsulation, also geared to help extend stability; time-released products; and concentrated formulas that shoot up into 30% potency, something that may be useful to nicotine addicts.
+Also in the mix: cold-pressing extraction techniques that result in better stabilization; powder and pearl encapsulation, also geared to help extend stability; time-released products; and concentrated formulas that shoot up to 30% potency, something that may be useful to nicotine addicts.
 “My feeling is that 10-20% vitamin C used daily in the morning and in the evening is quite good,” Dr. Graf says, adding, "Cigarette smokers lose more vitamin C than non-smokers.
 So smoking is terrible for many reasons, but if someone is unable to stop smoking, they should use an even higher concentration of 20 to 25% vitamin C.”

 With so much innovation hitting shelves, the future of your skin is looking very bright.
 Ahead, find 18 good sources for getting your recommended daily vitamin.